FREQUENTLY ASKED QUESTIONS

 Plans for the demolition are still under development.
 The duration of the demolition has yet to be determined but will be done as expeditiously as possible.
 This website will be updated frequently with new information or you can sign up for updates.

 Yes.
 Access will be restricted during the demolition process, consistent with a site safety plan that will be shared in more detail prior to the demolition.
+Fencing will also be installed around the perimeter of the property as required for public safety during this phase.
+We recognize the importance of access to the Metro and nearby park and will continue to share information as plans are finalized.

 Yes.
 A fence will be placed, consistent with a site safety plan that will be shared in more detail.
 Any fencing will include screening to shield the construction area from the community.